roshansthomas/voterocket-lab/README.md

 ### Host using the AWS Amplify Console

 You can also very easily deploy the application using [AWS Amplify Console](https://aws.amazon.com/amplify/console/).
 Here are some [examples](https://aws.amazon.com/amplify/console/getting-started/) that demonstrate how to do this.
+Note: Once deployed to Amplify Console, you will have to create Candidate Items via the new GraphQL API as shown [here](https://github.com/roshansthomas/voterocket-lab#adding-a-mutation-from-within-the-aws-appsync-console)

 ### Use other Amplify Framework features and services